PaulWalkerUK/msfs-tiger-moth-aerobatic-smoke/readme.md

 # Tiger Moth Aerobatic Smoke (MSFS)

 This is a mod to [Ant's Tiger Moth for MSFS](https://www.antsairplanes.com/msfstigermoth.html) to add aerobatic smoke.
+It is based on (and should be used with) v1.4.1

 Coloured display smoke (red/white/blue) can be set using the following controls (choose whatever key/joystick combinations as appropriate):